-EPA: EPA is responsible for designating/de-designating MPRSA Section I02 ODMDSs, regulating site use and developing and implementing disposal monitoring programs, evaluating environmental effects of disposal dredged material at these sites and for reviewing and concurring on dredged material suitability determinations.
+EPA: EPA is responsible for de sing/dedesignating MPRSA Section 102 ODMDSs, regulating site use and developing an alternating disposal monitoring programs, evaluating environmental effects of disposal dredged material at these sites and for reviewing and concurring on dredged material suitability determinations.

-USACE: The USACE is responsible for evaluating dredged material suitability, issuing MPRSA Section I03 permits, and cooperating with EPA in regulating site use and developing and implementing disposal monitoring programs.
+USACE: The USACE is responsible for evaluating dredged material suitability, issuing MPRSA Section 103 permits, and cooperating with EPA in regulating site use and developing and implementing disposal monitoring programs.

 EPA Region 4 and USACE SAD have decided to classify ODMDSs that have not been used within 5 years and are not expected to be used within the next 5 years as "Inactive."
-In order to conserve agency resources, EPA Region 4 and USACE SAD have decided rather than develop site specific SMMPs for each inactive ODMDS, to develop a general SMMP for all inactive ODMDSs.
+In order to conserve agency resources, EPA Region 4 and USACE SAD have decided rather than develop site specific SMMPs for each inactive ODMDS, to develop a generic SMMP for all inactive ODMDSs.
 These sites can only be used in an emergency situation without the prior development of a site specific SMMP.
-EPA Region 4 must concur on any emergency use of an inactive ODMDS.
+Any emergency use of an inactive ODMDS must be concurred upon by EPA Region 4.
 The definition of emergency situation provided in 33 CFR 325.2(e)(4) will be used for this SMMP:

-An "emergency situation" is a situation which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process the application under standard procedures [33 CFR 325.2(e)(4)].
+an "emergency situation" is a situation which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a permit is not undertaken within a time period less than the normal time needed to process the application under standard procedures [33 CFR 325.2(e)(4)].